TheDatumOrg/TSB-UAD/README.md

 5. Install TSB-UAD:

-You can install TSB-kit with pip.
+You can install TSB-UAD with pip.

 ```
 pip install TSB-UAD